 2017: open all year round, any day arrival and departure, minimum stay 3 nights.

-Trip Length: As you wish - minimum stay 4d/3n
+Trip Length: Any length, minimum stay 4d/3n

 Approximate riding time per day: 3 hours

 Meeting point: Your hotel or closest designated bus stop (central zone) in Rekjavik (own booking) or the farm, if hiring a car.

 Riding Ability Required: From beginner onwards

 Group Size: 2 - 8

 Transfer: 2017: Bus transfer from Reykjavik to the farm or car hire.
 Car transfer from Reykjavik hotel to bus station is included, bus journey ticket is around 7040 ISK per person each way payable on-site.

 2018: Bus transfer from Reykjavik to the farm or car hire.
 Car transfer from Reykjavik hotel to bus station is included, bus journey ticket is around 7040 ISK per person each way payable on-site.

 Great riding in the wilderness outside of Reykjavik, a chance to spot the illusive Northern Lights and enjoy the legendary nightlife of Iceland's capital.